-- During the reporting period, EHS-F provided online training to 45 individuals in two storm water related courses, "Storm Water Pollution Prevention" and "Spill Prevention, Contingency and Countermeasures."
-Fifty-seven (57) employees have taken the online Hazard Communications training which touches on safe handling of chemicals, avoiding spills, and cleanup practices.
-Another 37 individuals have taken the online small spill cleanup training.
+• During the reporting period, EHS-F provided online training to 40 individuals in two storm water related courses, "Storm Water Pollution Prevention" and "Spill Prevention, Contingency and Countermeasures."
+One hundred and twelve (112) employees have taken the online Hazard Communications training which touches on safe handling of chemicals, avoiding spills, and cleanup practices.
+Another 75 individuals have taken the online small spill cleanup training.
 Some classroom training sessions covered storm water protection practices as well.
-Storm water protection is also covered in HAZWOPER training courses, for which eight (8) employees attended. - Twenty-six (26) Residential Advisors completed health and safety training that included storm water information in August 2020. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-F conducted 29 lab inspections and 57 hazardous waste area inspections, however, this number does not include lab self-audits conducted by the individual departments including, Biology, Computer Science, Engineering, and Physics (CSEP) and Chemistry/Biochemistry, etc., who each complete their own regular inspections. - EHS-F training for food vendors operating on the UMF campus discusses proper management of grease and waste.
-EHS-F routinely inspects loading dock areas that are used by food service vendors and their suppliers to ensure waste materials, such as grease, are being properly stored and managed.
+Storm water protection is also covered in HAZWOPER training courses, for which nine (9) employees attended.

+- Twenty-six (26) Residential Advisors completed health and safety training that included storm water information in August 2021. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-F conducted eight (8) lab inspections and 76 hazardous waste area inspections, however, this number does not include lab self-audits conducted by the individual departments including, Biology, Computer Science, Engineering, and Physics (CSEP) and Chemistry/Biochemistry, etc., who each complete their own regular inspections. - EHS-F routinely inspects loading dock areas that are used by food service vendors and their suppliers to ensure waste materials, such as grease, are being properly stored and managed.